awslabs/sagemaker-debugger/docs/tensorflow.md

 tf_estimator.fit("s3://bucket/path/to/training/data")
 ```

-**Note**: The SageMaker TensorFlow estimator and the Debugger collections in this example are based on the latest `smdebug` library v0.9.1.
+**Note**: The SageMaker TensorFlow estimator and the Debugger collections in this example are based on the latest `smdebug` library.
 We highly recommend that you upgrade the packages by running the following commands at the command line:
 ```
 pip install -U sagemaker
 pip install -U smdebug